TheCodingCrystal/Give-Me-Entertainment/README.md

 ![image](https://user-images.githubusercontent.com/50976601/84556597-a019f780-ad1b-11ea-9b6d-737e6636ef25.png)

 At the bottom, there is a section for if a user would like to contact me.

+#### Additional Notes
+- Make sure ad blocker is turned off.
+  - In order to play games in the games section, ad blocker must be turned off.

 ### Framework
 I used [Atom](https://atom.io/), a text editor, to develop my website.